 Established in 1996, the ASG Scholar Award is an annual scholarship providing a stipend of $500 toward tuition and expenses at one of three major academic genealogical programs in the United States.
 Candidacy for the award is open to all genealogists, genealogical librarians, and researchers working in related fields.
 Applicants submit a published work or a manuscript of work in progress, to be judged by a panel of three Fellows.
 The goal of the award is to recognize talent and build genealogical expertise by providing promising genealogists the opportunity to receive advanced academic training in genealogy.

-The ASG Scholar Award provides financial assistance for a developing scholar to attend one of three academic programs in American genealogy: the Institute of Genealogy and Historical Research (IGHR) at Samford University (Birmingham, Ala.), the National Institute on Genealogical Research (NIGR) in Washington, D.C., or the Certificate Program in Genealogical Research at Boston University.
+The ASG Scholar Award provides financial assistance for a developing scholar to attend one of five academic programs in American genealogy: the Institute of Genealogy and Historical Research (IGHR) at Samford University (Birmingham, Ala.); the National Institute on Genealogical Research (NIGR) in Washington, D.C.; the Certificate Program in Genealogical Research at Boston University; the Salt Lake Institute of Genealogy (SLIG); or the Genealogical Research Institute of Pittsburgh (GRIP).
 The recipient may register for the program of his or her choice.

 - The Institute of Genealogy and Historical Research, held for one week each June and based at Samford University in Birmingham, Alabama, was founded in 1964 to provide a structured program of genealogical study at an academic level.
 It offers tracks of study, ranging from beginning to advanced research methodology, professional genealogy, and other specialized topics.
 The scholarship will apply to any of the advanced courses taught at the Birmingham campus.
 Write to: IGHR Director, Samford University Library, 800 Lakeshore Drive, Birmingham, AL 35229.